xaviermignot/xaviermignot.github.io/_posts/2024-02-05-terraform-vs-bicep.md

 Let's finish this long article by making a choice between the two.
 Personally, at the time of writing this, Terraform is my go-to IaC solution.
 I have seen comments stating that Terraform has won the "IaC war", and I guess it's true for now: the integration with many tools and a the ability to destroy resources removed from the code are hard to beat.

 I also think that Bicep strongly deserves more than a look.
 From what I have also seen in the Bicep's [repo](https://github.com/Azure/bicep), the people building it are brilliant, and I'm quite amazed on how they achieve to make the language evolve, considering it's built on ARM template foundations.
-I guess they believe in what they do and have good reasons to do so: it's a well designed language and big upcoming features could become game changers: [deployment stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks) for resource lifecycle, and extensibility is also on the way (checkout the discussion [here](https://github.com/Azure/bicep/issues/7724) and [this page](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider) of the docs).
+I guess they believe in what they do and have good reasons to do so: it's a well designed language and big upcoming features could become game changers: [deployment stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks) for resource lifecycle, and extensibility is also in public preview (check the [docs](https://learn.microsoft.com/en-us/graph/templates/overview-bicep-templates-for-graph) and my [post]({% post_url 2024-10-26-bicep-graph-provider %}) for MS Graph and [this page](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider) for Kubernetes).

 For some use-cases I'll choose Bicep over Terraform, for instance small projects/customers (especially if no one will do IaC when I'll leave) or chicken and eggs problems (like provisioning the storage account holding Terraform's state).
 For the rest, I'll stick with Terraform as it keeps people from using the portal too much and generally, it _scales_ better... for now 😏